 He korero whakarapopoto

 Motorcycles were invented in the late 1800s, when people started putting engines on bicycles.
-Motorised tricycles were first brought into New Zealand in 1899, and people began to build their own motorised bicycles.
+The first motorised tricycle was brought to New Zealand in 1899, and people began to build their own motorised bicycles.

 Sidecars were added to bikes, and could carry a passenger or tools.
 Motorcycles were cheaper to buy and run than cars, so they were popular with travellers and tradespeople, including butchers, bakers and plumbers.
 Mary Watson of Marlborough used her sidecar to carry a washing machine to farmhouses to do their laundry.